AnemoneLabs/nymphemeral/docs/source/install/dependencies.rst

 Make sure that you have the following::

-    sudo apt-get install python-dev python-tk # If using Debian/Ubuntu sudo yum install python-devel tkinter # If using Fedora
+    sudo apt-get install python-dev python-tk # If using Debian/Ubuntu sudo yum install python-devel redhat-rpm-config tkinter # If using Fedora

 If you use `pip`_ and `setuptools`_ (probably installed automatically with *pip*), you can easily install nymphemeral with::